 This deduction can only be claimed in the year the actual payment is made towards these expenses.
-If you buy the property on 30th August 2016 and pay its stamp duty and registration charge, you can claim these expenses under section 80C only in FY 2016-17.
-Both an individual and an HUF can claim this deduction in their income tax return.
+If you buy the property on 30th August 2018 and pay its stamp duty and registration charge, you can claim these expenses under section 80C only in FY 2018-19.
+Both an individual and a HUF can claim this deduction in their income tax return.

 What expenses cannot be claimed as a deduction?